 Glass Beach Fort Bragg Rockhounding: Several people exploring and searching for sea glass among large rocky formations along the shoreline, with waves crashing nearby.

-What makes Glass Beach so unique is its history.
-From 1906 to 1967, the site was used as a local dump, where everything from glass bottles to old appliances was discarded over the cliffs.
 Over the years, the Pacific Ocean’s waves and rocky shoreline worked their magic, tumbling the debris into smooth, jewel-like sea glass.

 Safety Reminders: Watch for changing tides and sneaker waves, never turn your back on the ocean, and wear good shoes because rocks can be slippery.